TryGhost/knex-migrator/README.md

 knexMigrator.isDatabaseOK()
   .then(function() {
      // database is OK
-     // initialisation & migrations are not missing
+     // initialization & migrations are not missing
   })
   .catch(function(err) {
       if (err.code === 'DB_NOT_INITIALISED') {
           return knexMigrator.init();
       }

       if (err.code === 'DB_NEEDS_MIGRATION') {
         return knexMigrator.migrate();
       }